-The LLL process will extend over a ten year period, with requirements in the program to be completed at year 4 (Level 1) and year 7, 8 or 9 (Level 2) of a diplomates ten year certification cycle.
-A chart showing the requirements appears on the last page of the Life Long Learning handbook.
-Life Long Learning will be integrated into the current recertification process.
+The LLL process will extend over a ten year period, with requirements in the program to be completed at year 2 through 5 (Level 1) and year 7, 8 or 9 (Level 2) of a diplomates ten year certification cycle.
+A chart showing the requirements appears on the last page of the Lifelong Learning handbook.
+Lifelong Learning will be integrated into the current recertification process.
 Diplomates will be required to complete self-assessment programs developed by the Board, meet continuing medical education requirements, and submit practice logs at Level 2 as part of this process.
-Successful completion of an examination will be required within the three year period prior to expiration of the Diplomate’s certification.
+Successful completion of an knowledge assessment will be required within the three year period prior to expiration of the Diplomate’s certification.

 Schedule and Fees:

-In 2009, the Board implemented a $200 Annual Certificate Fee to streamline and replace all Recertification and Life Long Learning (LLL) fees.
+There is a $275 Annual Certificate Fee to streamline and replace all Recertification and Lifelong Learning (LLL) fees.
 The Annual Certificate Fee, payable by April 1, is charged to every ABU Diplomate who certified after 1985.

 Application documents for Lifelong Learning Level 2 can be accessed via the ABU Diplomate Portal: https://portal.abu.org